Pooling water on a Flat Roof

 Installing a drain where water is ponding is another option

-Sometimes it is feasible to install a drain at the lowest part of to standing water.
+Sometimes it is feasible to install a drain at the lowest part of standing water.
 This will entail cutting the roof open, installing necessary supports for the drain, and installing necessary pipes inside the building to lead water to the outside away from the building.

-This method is much more costly that the above-suggested method with a channel.
+This method is much more costly than the above-suggested method with a channel.
 A drain might be the only answer to the problem if the edge of the roof is too far for a channel or the slope of the roof is not favorable.

 If installing a drain is the best choice of removing pooling water, then we recommend following the principle in the 3D animated video.
 When the opportunity lends itself, then always opt in for a drain as illustrated in the video.